Sezei/RedefineA5/Documentation/Engine.md

 ## Redefine:A 5's Engine
 The engine used by Redefine:A 5 is NxEngine2, which is the same engine that powers [Nano](https://devforum.roblox.com/t/nano-the-non-intrusive-admin-panel/1734987).
 It is a direct fork of Redefine:A 4, which uses NxEngine, rewritten from the ground up in order to make the system far more customizable while keeping the loader as lightweight as possible.

+The documentation here is for what is likely *you* will use, rather than

 ## The Engine
 The engine is the core of Redefine:A 5.
 It is responsible for loading and running the modules that the developers of the game attach to it.
 It is not responsible for the commands, as the functions that are made for it (eg. MainFunctions) will handle them.
 The engine is simply there to load the modules and run them, while also keeping track of the modules that are loaded, and anything that is attached to the engine.